About Me

 What all of those books have in common are female characters - girls like me - participating fully in the adventures.
 To a young girl growing up in the 1960's & 70's that was exciting.
 It filled me with hope and excitement for the future along with a firm belief that I too could do, and become, whatever I put my mind to.

 My obsession with reading hasn't waned.
-I'm not a particularly discerning reader and will read almost anything - on the caveat it's entertaining and well written.
-I love romping great adventures, modern literature, science fiction, fantasy, erotica, distopia and, yes, even some non-fiction.
+I'm not a particularly discerning reader and will read almost anything - on the caveat that it's entertaining and well written.
+I love romping great adventures, modern literature, science fiction, fantasy, erotica, dystopia, horror and, yes, even some non-fiction.

-What I notice in that list is the preponderance of women authors and that realisation warms my heart.
+What I notice in those lists is the preponderance of women authors and that realisation warms my heart.

 What all of those books have in common are female characters - girls like me - participating fully in the adventures.
 To a young girl growing up in the 1960's & 70's that was exciting.
 It filled me with hope and excitement for the future along with a firm belief that I too could do, and become, whatever I put my mind to.

 My obsession with reading hasn't waned.
-I'm not a particularly discerning reader and will read almost anything - on the caveat it's entertaining and well written.
-I love romping great adventures, modern literature, science fiction, fantasy, erotica, distopia and, yes, even some non-fiction.
+I'm not a particularly discerning reader and will read almost anything - on the caveat that it's entertaining and well written.
+I love romping great adventures, modern literature, science fiction, fantasy, erotica, dystopia, horror and, yes, even some non-fiction.

-What I notice in that list is the preponderance of women authors and that realisation warms my heart.
+What I notice in those lists is the preponderance of women authors and that realisation warms my heart.